OleinikovaPolina/portfolio/README.md

 <!-- FEATURES -->
 <h2 id="features">🌟 FEATURES</h2>

-* dark and light theme
+* dark and light themes
 * svg animation
 * search projects by title, categories
-* i18n
+* multilingualism
 * custom scrollbar, cursor
-* document.title come back
+* changing the title of the browser window when leaving the page
-* contribution calendar
+* combined calendar of gitlab, github contributions activity

 <p align="right">(<a href="#top">back to top</a>)</p>